 David Campbell has devoted his career to research and practice in the nonprofit sector.
-His research interests address a range of critical nonprofit management issues, including accountability and performance measurement; organizational emergence and adaptation (specifically in response to disaster); and mergers and other forms of restructuring.
-In recent years, the opportunity to teach at Koç University in Turkey has led him to pursue new research on philanthropy and giving in that country, with colleagues there.
-He is a member of the Editorial Board for the journal Nonprofit Management and Leadership.
-He has held senior management positions in major nonprofit organizations in New York City and Cleveland, most recently as Vice President for Programs at the Community Service Society of New York.
-Dr. Campbell has received funding from the Learning by Giving Foundation and Campus Compact for the Philanthropy Incubator he founded.
-The program educates and encourages philanthropy among undergraduate and graduate students including awarding funds to local nonprofit organizations and has distributed more than $100,000 to local organizations over the past seven years.
-He is a proud member of the board of the Franziska Racker Centers, a leader in providing services and opportunities for individuals with disabilities, which envisions a world "where all people know they belong."
+His research interests address a range of critical nonprofit management issues, including accountability, performance measurement, and how human service organizations use social media.
+He has also studied organizational emergence and adaptation (specifically in response to disaster); and mergers and other forms of restructuring.
+In recent years, the opportunity to teach at Koç University in Turkey has led him to participate in research on philanthropy and giving in that country.
+He is currently working an edited book about philanthropy in the Muslim world.
+He is a member of the Editorial Board for the journal Nonprofit Management and Leadership and the Journal of Muslim Philanthropy and Civil Society.
+Since 2009, Dr. Campbell has received funding from the Learning by Giving Foundation and Campus Compact for the Philanthropy Incubator project he founded.
+The program educates and encourages philanthropy among undergraduate and graduate students including awarding funds to local nonprofit organizations and has distributed more than $200,000 to Binghamton area organizations.
+He is a member of the board of the Conrad and Virginia Klee Foundation in Binghamton, New York, and of Racker, a leader in providing services and opportunities for individuals with disabilities, which envisions a world "where all people know they belong."
 He earned a PhD in Social Welfare from Case Western Reserve University, a MAR from Yale University, and a B.A. from Bates College.